 Yes.
 The payroll debit card is an FDIC insured bank account, but it is not a checking account so the bank will issue cards to all employees.

-Your card will be mailed directly to you from Bank of America at your address on record in the HR/Payroll system (listed on your paper paycheck).
-The card is issued by Bank of America under the NSHE payroll debit card program, but it is an individual FDIC bank account issued, maintained and serviced by Bank of America.
+Your card will be mailed directly to you from US Bank at your address on record in the HR/Payroll system (listed on your paper paycheck).
+The card is issued by US Bank under the NSHE payroll debit card program, but it is an individual FDIC bank account issued, maintained and serviced by US Bank.

 Debit cards are mailed to the home address listed in Workday.
 Cards are mailed in non-descriptive plain white envelopes, and the return address will be from a Post Office box.